oicr-gsi/star/README.md

         additionalStarParams      If needed, user may supply additional STAR parameters

-*By default, STAR assigns 255 as mapping score to such reads, this may break downstream analyses (especially with GATK) so the workflow overrides this default value assigning 60  instead
+*By default, STAR assigns 255 as mapping score to such reads, this may break downstream analyses (especially with GATK) so the workflow overrides this default value assigning 60  instead*
-Read Group Data*

 ###Decider Parameters